craftzing/laravel-mollie-webhooks/docs/resource-specific-events.md

 ## 💶 Payments

-When Mollie calls the webhook with a Payment ID, we'll dispatch a generic event called `Craftzing\Laravel\MollieWebhooks\Events\MolliePaymentWasUpdated`.
-You can listen for this event and determine what has changed on the Payment yourself, but we also offer a couple of optional subscribers for that event that can do this for you.
+When Mollie calls the webhook with a payment ID, we'll dispatch a generic event called `Craftzing\Laravel\MollieWebhooks\Events\MolliePaymentWasUpdated`.
+You can listen for this event and determine what has changed on the payment yourself, but we also offer a couple of optional subscribers that can do this for you.

 ### Subscribing to Payment Status changes